Fast Contact-Implicit Model-Predictive Control: Results

-We model a planar biped based on Spring Flamingo \cite{Pratt2000} with $n = 9$ configuration variables and $m = 7$ control inputs.
+\emph{Planar biped:} We model a planar biped based on Pratt's Spring Flamingo \cite{pratt2000thesis} with $n_q = 9$ configuration variables and $m = 7$ control inputs.
 The system is modeled with four contact points, one at the toe and heel of each foot.

 The biped is tasked with moving to the right over three different terrains: flat, sinusoidal, and piecewise-linear surfaces (Fig. \ref{biped_tracking}) using the same policy.
-In Table \ref{fig:biped_results}, we compare this to Pratt's policy \cite{Pratt2000}, which relies on a state-machine architecture and a number of proportional-derivative controllers.
-Our MPC policy---with no additional tuning---can easily walk on all of the terrains and reliably walks up inclines of up to ten degrees.
+In Table \ref{fig:biped_results}, we compare this to Pratt's policy \cite{pratt2000thesis}, which relies on a state-machine architecture and a number of proportional-derivative controllers.
+Our CI-MPC policy---with no additional tuning---can easily walk on all of the terrains and reliably walks up inclines of up to ten degrees.
 Pratt reports that Spring Flamingo can only walk up inclines of five degrees without requiring the controllers to be re-tuned \cite{pratt1998intuitive}.